KDE/documentation-docs-kdenlive-org/user_interface.rst

 2. **Clip Monitor**

    This is where the clip selected in the project bin is displayed.
 In this screenshot the widget for :term:`Library` has been added to this section.
-See the chapter :ref:`clip_monitor_overview` for more details.
+See the chapter :ref:`ui-monitors_clip_monitor` for more details.

 3. **Project Monitor**

    This is where the content of the :term:`timeline` is being displayed with all effects and compositions applied.
 In this screenshot the widgets for :ref:`Speech Editor <effects-speech_to_text>` and :ref:`Project Notes <notes>` have been added to this section.
-See the chapter :ref:`project_monitor_overview` for more details.
+See the chapter :ref:`ui-monitors_project_monitor` for more details.

 4. **Timeline**